-International scholars working or residing outside those countries designated as high income by the World Bank may take advantage of a discounted rate of $15 per calendar year for membership, plus international postage.
+International scholars working or residing outside those countries designated as high income by the World Bank may take advantage of a discounted rate of $15.
 Members from the following countries are not eligible: United States, Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Korea, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.
 See the membership categories and rates for more information.

 Visas and Letters of Invitation

 It is necessary for those entering the United States for the Annual Meeting to clear customs and immigration.
 Visitors from Canada and Mexico must present a passport in order to enter the United States.